 Chapter 7.
-Discovery Motions and the Discovery Facilitator Program
+Discovery Motions and the Optional Discovery Facilitator Program

 Rule 3.300.
-Discovery Facilitator Program
+Optional Discovery Facilitator Program

-In an attempt to avoid protracted, costly and unnecessary discovery disputes, Civil and Probate Departments listed on the Court's website require parties to participate in the Discovery Facilitator Program ("Program") before filing all motions in Court to compel discovery or motions for a discovery-related protective order, except as set forth below, or unless the Court specifically orders otherwise.
+In an attempt to avoid protracted, costly and unnecessary discovery disputes, Civil and Probate Departments listed on the Court's website provide the option for parties to participate in the Discovery Facilitator Program ("Program") before filing motions in Court to compel discovery or motions for a discovery-related protective order, except as set forth below, or unless the Court specifically orders otherwise.
 This includes motions pursuant to CCP Section 1987.1.